cplkimth/EFCoreCodeGenerator/README.md

 ```

 ### Body
-* Code Generation Template uses a mini script language with its own grammer.
+* Code Generation Template uses a mini script language with its own grammar.
 * Followings are EBNF of the language
 ```
 template = {database | table loop | table | column loop | comment | variable | character} ;